wavemaker/docs/learn/app-development/ui-design/page-creation.md

 ---
-title: "Getting started with Pages"
+title: "Creating Pages"
 id: ""
 sidebar_label: "Create Pages"
 ---
 WaveMaker app is a collection of pages.
 Learn how to create a page.

 ---
-WaveMaker app is a collection of pages though it is a single page application (SPA).
+WaveMaker app is a collection of pages though it is called a single page application (SPA).
 Pages load asynchronously on demand.
-Each page is composed of different UI elements and [widgets](/learn/app-development/widgets/widgets-library).
-These UI elements enable user interaction and get data from the backend services.
-You can set navigation and interaction rules across pages.
+Each page is composed of different UI elements and widgets.

 :::tip
 To learn about page life cycle and architecture, see [Page Concepts](/learn/app-development/ui-design/page-concepts).
+To learn about widgets, see [Widgets Library](/learn/app-development/widgets/widgets-library).
 :::

-For developing app, you create multiple pages and link them as per your app flow.

 ## Creating a Page
 Navigate to the pages section to create a page.
 However, by default, the **Main Page** generates automatically.